padiazg/go-crap/doc/docs/commands/scan.md

 - A ⚠ warning next to the coverage percentage in `table` and `pr-comment` output
 - An additional `coverage-untrusted` SARIF result in `sarif` format
 - A mutation score in `json` output (`mutation_score` field)
+- A `::warning` annotation in `github` format, emitted even when the CRAP score is below threshold
-- An "Unreliable Coverage" section in `pr-comment` output listing all affected functions
+- An "Unreliable Coverage" section in `pr-comment` output listing all affected functions (always rendered when mutation report is provided)

 This is useful when you use [gremlins](https://github.com/go-gremlins/gremlins) or similar mutation testing tools to catch functions that appear well-tested but have blind spots.